-Internet of Things (IoT) is a technology that has being talked about for several years now.
+Internet of Things (IoT) is a technology that has been talked about for several years now.
 The idea is very intriguing: connected devices acting autonomously, and communicating amongst themselves on a global scale is something that could change the way the world works.
-However, so far this dream has failed to convert itself into reality.
+However, so far this dream has failed to convert itself into reality same day payday loans California .
 One of the biggest issues with this is machine-to-machine communication.
 Over time, every manufacturer will come up with their own machine-to-machine (M2M) protocols.
-However, the a lot of different M2M communication protocols may make it troublesome to integrate products and services.
+However, a lot of different M2M communication protocols may make it troublesome to integrate products and services.
 This is where blockchain technology could potentially help IoT.

 “By 2019, as IoT adoption grows in major industries, governments, and consumer sectors, 20 percent of all IoT deployments will have basic levels of blockchain services enabled.” – IDC

 As of today, IoT finds a majority of its use-cases in remote watching, device automation, and information collection.
 Within the next decade, it will have self-governing interactions of connected devices.
 These devices will be capable of making smart choices on their own without needing any human assistance.

 In the future, blockchain will boost the IoT economy with Machine-to-Machine interactions.
 For example, a smart fridge will be able to deduce the time for replenishing and will automatically make an order using smart contracts, and submit payment for the purchased items using crypto.

 Communication Gap: Issues Associated with Blockchain in IoT

 In any major IoT network, there will be a need for billions of devices to stream data and interact continuously.
 Blockchain technology, currently, is not equipped to deal with this type of transaction throughput.